stefanprodan/istio-gke/docs/istio/07-microservices-demo.md

 I've created a Helm chart for [podinfo](https://github.com/stefanprodan/k8s-podinfo) that lets you chain multiple services and wraps all the Istio objects needs for A/B testing and canary deployments.

+Using the podinfo chart you will be installing three microservices: frontend, backend and data store.
+Each of these services can have two versions running in parallel, the versions are called blue and green.
+The assumption is that for the frontend you'll be running A/B testing based on the user agent HTTP header.
+The green frontend is not backwards compatible with the blue backend so you'll route all requests from the green frontend to the green backend.
+For the data store you'll be running performance testing.
+Both backend versions are compatible with the blue and green data store so you'll be splitting the traffic between blue and green data stores and compare the requests latency and error rate to determine if the green store performs better than the blue one.

 Add podinfo Helm repository:

 ```bash